Multi-Shot-Approximation-of-MDPs/Self-Guided-ALPs-Discounted-Cost/README.md

 ## What is this repository?

-This repository hosts algorithm implementations and benchmarks discussed in the paper 'Self-Guided Approximate Linear Programs: Randomized Multi-Shot Approximation of Discounted Cost Markov Decision Processes' authored by Parshan Pakiman, Selvaprabu Nadarajah, Negar Soheili, and Qihang Lin, available at [Management Science](https://ssrn.com/abstract=3512665).
-Specifcally, it includes implementations of following methods:
+This repository hosts algorithm implementations and benchmarks discussed in the paper **Self-Guided Approximate Linear Programs: Randomized Multi-Shot Approximation of Discounted Cost Markov Decision Processes** authored by [Parshan Pakiman](https://parshanpakiman.github.io/), [Selva Nadarajah](https://selvan.people.uic.edu/), [Negar Soheili](https://business.uic.edu/profiles/negar-soheili/), and [Qihang Lin](https://tippie.uiowa.edu/people/qihang-lin), available at [Management Science](https://ssrn.com/abstract=3512665).
+Specifically, this repository includes implementations of the following algorithms for computing control policies in Markov decision processes (MDPs):

 - Feature-based Approximate Linear Program (FALP)
 - Self-guided FALP
 - Policy-guided FALP
 - Least Squares Monte Carlo ([Longstaff and Schwartz 2001](https://doi.org/10.1093/rfs/14.1.113))

-Furthermore, the repository includes implementations of two algorithms for computing a lower bound on the optimal policy cost.
-Integrating this lower bound with an upper bound derived from simulating a control policy enables the computation of an optimality gap on the policy's performance.
-These algorithms are: Information Relaxation and Duality ([Brown et al. 2010](https://doi.org/10.1287/opre.1090.0796)), and a heuristic based on Constraint Violation Learning ([Lin et al. 2020](https://doi.org/10.1287/mnsc.2019.3289)).
-This repository enables the comparison of the aforementioned methods across two applications: perishable inventory control and Bermudan options pricing.
+Furthermore, the repository includes implementations of two algorithms for computing lower bounds on the MDP's optimal policy cost.
+These algorithms are Information Relaxation and Duality ([Brown et al. 2010](https://doi.org/10.1287/opre.1090.0796)), and a heuristic based on Constraint Violation Learning ([Lin et al. 2020](https://doi.org/10.1287/mnsc.2019.3289)).
+Integrating lower bounds from these methods with the upper bounds derived from simulating control policies enables the computation of optimality gaps.
+Moreover, this repository implements two MDPs for perishable inventory control and Bermudan options pricing applications.
 Please note that the code provided here can be used to compute control policies and bounds for other Markov Decision Processes.

 <br>